grow-graphics/gd/src/content/docs/guide/Getting Started/gd.md

 Everything you would have to setup for yourself if you were using `go` directly:

-* downloads and runs Godot for you on supported platforms.
+* downloads and installs dependencies for you on supported platforms.
 * creates a `graphics` directory to house the godot project.
 * creates a blank `project.godot` and `main.tscn`.
 * creates the `.gdextension` library and enables it.